Product and Feature Updates for 2025

 In line with WhoisXML API’s commitment to improving its service offerings, we released the following products and feature upgrades in 2025 so far:

-- Richer interface for all lookup tools: All logged-in users with credits can now access unmasked query results within the user-friendly GUI and look back on past queries with the new lookup memory feature.
+• Richer interface for all lookup tools: All logged-in users with credits can now access unmasked query results within the user-friendly GUI and look back on past queries with the new lookup memory feature.
 Users can also share the results with unregistered users by toggling the “Visible for all” option.

-- WHOIS API is RDAP-ready: ICANN’s sunsetting of WHOIS port 43 on 28 January 2025 officially signaled the transition to RDAP.
+• WHOIS API now RDAP-ready: ICANN’s sunsetting of WHOIS port 43 on 28 January 2025 officially signaled the transition to RDAP.
 WHOIS API is ready for that transition as it happens.
 The API allows users to retrieve data through RDAP or WHOIS with an automatic fallback mechanism to RDAP in case WHOIS data cannot be retrieved.
 Please review the WHOIS API documentation or contact us for more details.

 Developer Resources